tobus3000/openai_response/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-This custom component for Home Assistant allows you to generate text responses using OpenAI's GPT-3 model.
+This custom component for Home Assistant allows you to generate text responses using OpenAI's GPT-3 model or a locally managed LLM.

 Head to **[This Link](https://platform.openai.com/account/api-keys)** to get you API key from OpenAI.
+> **Note:** This step is only required if you don't run your own local language model.

 <img src="https://raw.githubusercontent.com/Hassassistant/openai_response/main/misc/Capture1.jpg"
      width="80%" />